What is an Emission Zone?

 The move to introduce Emission Zones in the UK can be viewed in the context of overall pollutant emissions reductions over the last few decades, and although awareness of air pollution has risen considerably in recent years, in fact the UK's air quality is improving.

-The transport sector has seen considerable declines since the beginning of the century, although road vehicles do continue to make up a significant proportion of transport NOx emissions compared to shipping, rail and aviation.
+The transport sector has seen considerable declines since the beginning of the century, although road vehicles do continue to make up a significant proportion of transport PM10 emissions compared to shipping, rail and aviation.

 Further information